Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Message sync/Order_of_posts.md

 **Step 1**

-1. Enter multiple messages in the linked channel or in DM/GM in Teams.
+1. Enter multiple messages in the linked channel or in DM/GM in MS Teams.

 **Expected**

-The messages should be delivered on MM in the same order as they were sent on Teams.
+The messages should be delivered on MM in the same order as they were sent on MS Teams.